denasara0/Antisemitism-detection/.gitignore/old_description.md

 ### **2.1 Dataset Description**

 #### **Custom Training Dataset**
-Our custom model was trained on a separate set of antisemitic tweets, carefully curated and annotated for antisemitic content.
+The custom model was trained on a separate set of antisemitic tweets, carefully curated and annotated for antisemitic content.

 #### **Evaluation Dataset**
 Both models were evaluated on the same tweet dataset that neither had seen before, ensuring fair comparison.